Home Warranty Repair vs Replace: How Companies Decide What Happens

 Under 5 years Repair First major failure; repair is almost always chosen

-5–8 years Repair or Replace Repair if cost stays under 40–50% of new model price
+5 to 8 years Repair or Replace Repair if cost stays under 40 to 50% of new model price

-Age alone doesn't guarantee replacement — it's always evaluated alongside cost.
+Age alone doesn't guarantee replacement, it's always evaluated alongside cost and parts availability.
 An 11-year-old refrigerator with a $150 fix will almost certainly get repaired.
-A 9-year-old HVAC system requiring a $3,000 compressor job is a much stronger candidate for replacement.
+A 9-year-old HVAC system requiring a $3,000 compressor job is a much stronger candidate for replacement, especially since real-world HVAC replacements now run $5,000 to $7,500 for a standard system and $10,000 to $14,000+ for high-efficiency models in 2026, driven in part by the A2L refrigerant transition.

 Parts Availability

 If replacement parts for your appliance have been discontinued or are no longer manufactured, the warranty company has little choice but to replace the unit.
 This is especially common with appliances that are 10+ years old.
-Parts scarcity can actually work in a homeowner's favor — it's one of the cleaner paths to a full replacement.
+Parts scarcity can actually work in a homeowner's favor, since it's one of the cleaner paths to a full replacement.

 The Cost Comparison

-The technician will estimate the total repair cost (parts + labor + service fees) and compare it against the cost of a comparable new model.
-Most providers apply the 50% rule as a guideline, though exact thresholds vary by contract.
-Understanding your home warranty coverage limits in advance tells you exactly what dollar amount can be applied toward repair or replacement before you're on the hook for the rest.
+The technician estimates the total repair cost (parts + labor + service fees) and compares it against the cost of a comparable new model.
+Most providers apply the 50% rule as an internal guideline, though exact thresholds vary by contract.
+Reviewing your home warranty coverage limits in advance tells you the maximum dollar amount that can be applied toward repair or replacement before you're on the hook for the rest.

 Pincher's Pro Tip